Note: This guide adapts lots of info and verbatim passages from this archived guide.

 - J-PAC – A board that takes JAMMA input and converts it to USB keystrokes.

-- LIT Board – Allows the pad, marquee and neon lights to be controlled via USB.
+- LIT Board – Allows the pad, marquee and neon lights to be controlled via USB, to be paired with a J-PAC or similar.

 There are also some discontinued items worth mentioning: